 The power to issue Fixed Penalty Notices and other enforcement provisions need to be consistent with other smoking legislation, and the fines need to be set at such a level as to be a deterrent to (re)offending.
-Receipts from enforcement/Fixed Penalty Notices should be returned to Local Authorities to further support enforcement and education work in this area.

 □ Do you agree with the proposal to establish a national register of retailers of tobacco and nicotine products?